T0mLam/Fuzzy-Trie/README.md

 Prefix-tree data structure with an approximate string matching algorithm modified from Shang and Merrettal's implementation [1].

 ## What is a Trie (Prefix-Tree)?
 A trie is a tree data structure with each node storing a character of the key.
 A complete key is formed by a path from the root to the node marked with the end of word.
 Keys with the same prefixes share the same node in the trie.
-This compressed nature of the key representation enables <b>more efficient key lookups and prefix matching</b> than other primitive data structures, e.g. arrays or python lists.
+This compressed nature of the key representation enables <b>more efficient key lookups and prefix matching</b> than other primitive data structures, e.g. arrays or python lists, and <b>time complexity independent to the number of keys</b> in the trie..

 Time complexity:
 []()            |   Trie     |  Array